 In addition, two former landfill sites are located in the city.
 The former Stough Park Landfill is located in Stough Park near the Starlight Bowl and DeBell Golf Course.
 This facility was closed and solid waste was then transported to Burbank Landfill, located nearby.
 This site is monitored and inspected regularly by the Los Angeles County Environmental Health Department.
 Other former landfill sites include the former Sunset Canyon Dump, located at the edge of the Verdugo Mountains near the entrance to Stough Park.
-This site has been developed with residential uses, but is still monitored by the Los Angeles County Environmental Health Department to ensure that the former landfill uses do not result in potential public safety issues.
+This site has been developed with residential uses, but is still monitored by the Los Angeles County Environmental Health Department are still monitored by the Los Angeles County Environmental uses, but is still monitored by the Los Angeles County Environmental Health Department to ensure that the former landfill uses do not result in potential public safety issues.